 Professor Gordon Wallace’s specialty is design and discovery of advanced materials for application in energy and health.
 In health - new materials to improve human performance.
 In energy - new...View Profile

 David Franklin completed undergraduate studies in human physiology and was awarded a PhD in 2005 from the Simon Fraser University (Canada).View Profile

 Damien Harkin is a Professor in the School of Biomedical Sciences at the Queensland University of Technology (QUT) and is Director of Ocular Cell Therapies at the Queensland Eye Institute...View Profile

 Winthrop Professor Fiona Wood is a Plastic & Reconstructive Surgeon specialising in the field of burn care, trauma and scar reconstruction.
 She is Director of the Western Australia Burns Service...View Profile

-ABC science journalist and broadcaster Robyn Williams leads a group of experts in regenerative medicine through the pros and cons of these scientific discoveries as we pursue a life that balances quality and quantity.
+Join ABC science journalist and broadcaster Robyn Williams for this important discussion on regenerative medicine examining the scientific discoveries that will affect us all, as we pursue a life that balances quality and quantity.